Is My Mother a Narcissist?

 Moving Forward: First Steps in Healing

-• Naming shame for what it is.
-A survival state, not proof of defectiveness.
+• Naming shame for what it is — survival, not defectiveness

 Gentle Reminder

-If this post resonates, don’t forget to download my free guide on recognising narcissistic mothers
+If this post resonates, download my free guide for recognising narcissistic patterns in mothers.

-This bundle brings together three powerful guides — Developing Self-Compassion, From Shame to Self-Worth, and Parenting After Narcissism.
-Each one addresses a different part of the healing journey, so you can move forward with greater clarity, confidence, and compassion.
+This bundle brings together three powerful guides —Each one addresses a different part of the healing journey, so you can move forward with greater clarity, confidence, and compassion.